Frequently Asked Questions

 What are the class sizes?

-Will GPS offer financial assistance?
+Does GPS offer financial assistance?

 Yes.
-Financial assistance is available to qualified Kindergarten through Grade 8 families based on demonstrated need.
+Financial assistance is available to qualified Junior Kindergarten through Grade 8 families based on demonstrated need.
 GPS uses the services of FAST (Financial Aid for School Tuition) to evaluate the financial ability of each family to afford the costs of private education.

-What is the security on the new campus?
+What is the security on campus?